mikegcoleman/fed-summit-hol/windows-modernize-aspnet-ops/README.md

 > When you connect to the VM, if you are prompted to run Windows Update, you should cancel out.
 The labs have been tested with the existing VM state and any changes may cause problems.

+> If prompted to make your network available to public networks, say No.

 You will build images and push them to Docker Hub, so you can pull them on different Docker hosts.
 You will need a Docker ID.

 - Sign up for a free Docker ID on [Docker Hub](https://hub.docker.com)

 ## Prerequisite Task: Prepare your lab environment

-Start by ensuring you have the latest lab source code.
+If you have not previously done a Windows lab on this machine, start by ensuring you have the latest lab source code.
 RDP into one of your Azure VMs, open a PowerShell prompt from the taskbar shortcut, and clone the lab repo from GitHub:

 ```
 mkdir -p C:\scm\github\docker